msobanjo/courseware/topics/aws/modules/s3-file-upload/README.md

 <!--TOC_END-->
 ## Overview

-S3 is a Foundation Tool in the AWS Eco-System, it is a Highly Available Object Store that allows 'infinite' storage, you will never run out of space to store your files.

-## File Upload

-### Moving Data
+## Moving Data
 Although S3 allows you to store as much data as you want, individual objects cannot be larger than 5 TB.
 However there are restrictions in place when you are uploading files using the GUI, if you upload a file using the Amazon S3 console then the maximum file size is 160 GB.
-You need to use the AWSCLI or API directly to upload larger files.
+You need to use the AWS CLI or API directly to upload larger files.

-### Multipart Upload
+## Multipart Upload
 Multipart Uploads are the concept that enables us to upload files of up to 5 TB, Multipart Uploads also have other benefits:

 - Parallel uploads to improve throughput.